x0xr00t/sl0ppy-oppg/README.md

 # sl0ppy-oppg
 sl0ppy-Obfuscated-Pif-Payload-Generator, is a fully automated pif payload generator.

+# Obfuscator-edit
+* added a edited version of obfuscator to the repo.
+* this sources is edited to gen larger payloads then the default source.

 # Process
 * reads .ps1 to make obfuscated powershellcode
 * Outputs output obfuscator to .ps1